Juan Cole: Overview of major works

-Cole testified on Iraq before the Senate Committee on Foreign Relations in 2004.
+Cole testified on Iraq before the Senate Committee on Foreign Relations in 2004: "Juan Cole's Senate Testimony Brief," United States Senate Committee on Foreign Relations, April 20, 2004.

 Informed Comment blog

-Since 2002, Cole has published the blog Informed Comment, covering "History, Middle East, South Asia, Religious Studies, and the War on Terror".
+Since 2002, Cole has published the blog Informed Comment, covering "History, Middle East, South Asia, Religious Studies, and the war on terror."
 Cole's prominence quickly rose through his blog, and Foreign Policy commented in 2004, "Cole's transformation into a public intellectual embodies many of the dynamics that have heightened the impact of the blogosphere.
 He wanted to publicize his expertise, and he did so by attracting attention from elite members of the blogosphere.
-As Cole made waves within the virtual world, others in the real world began to take notice".
+As Cole made waves within the virtual world, others in the real world began to take notice."

-In 2006 National Journal called Cole "the most respected voice on foreign policy on the left" and his blog ranked the 99th most popular in 2009, but it has since fallen off the list.
+In 2006, National Journal called Cole "the most respected voice on foreign policy on the left" and his blog ranked the 99th most popular in 2009, but it has since fallen off the list.

 Views

 Leading up to the 2008 United States presidential election, Cole chastised several candidates, including Hillary Clinton, Rudy Giuliani, and Mitt Romney, for making bellicose statements about Iran in order to present themselves in a tougher or more conservative light.

-In 2002, Cole rejected the Bush administration's early claims of Iraqi cooperation with Al-Qaeda, commenting that Saddam Hussein had "persecuted and killed both Sunni and Shiite fundamentalists in great number", as well as claims to the effect that Ba'athist Iraq was developing weapons of mass destruction.
+In 2002, Cole rejected the Bush administration's early claims of Iraqi cooperation with Al-Qaeda by commenting that Saddam Hussein had "persecuted and killed both Sunni and Shiite fundamentalists in great number," as well as claims to the effect that Ba'athist Iraq was developing weapons of mass destruction.
 Rather than making America safer, he says, the war has ironically had the opposite effect: inspiring anti-U.S. militants.

-In 2004, Cole pointed out that he was against boycotting Israeli professors: "I have stood with Israeli colleagues and against any attempt to marginalize them or boycott them".
+In 2004, Cole pointed out that he was against boycotting Israeli professors: "I have stood with Israeli colleagues and against any attempt to marginalize them or boycott them."

 In a 2005 speech at the Middle East Policy Council, Cole was critical of the U.S. allying itself with offshoots of the Islamic Dawa Party in the Iraq War but vehemently opposing Hezbollah in Lebanon.

-According to Efraim Karsh, Cole has done "hardly any independent research on the twentieth-century Middle East", and characterized Cole's analysis of this era as "derivative".
-He has also responded to Cole's criticism of Israeli policies and the influence of the "Israel lobby", comparing them to accusations that have been made in anti-semitic writings.
+According to Efraim Karsh, Cole has done "hardly any independent research on the twentieth-century Middle East" and characterized Cole's analysis of the era as "derivative."
+He has also responded to Cole's criticism of Israeli policies and the influence of the "Israel lobby" by comparing them to accusations that have been made in antisemitic writings.
 Cole replied directly to Karsh in his blog.

 Jeremy Sapienza of Antiwar.com has criticized Cole for what he deems as partisan bias on issues of war and peace, citing his support for wars supported by the U.S. Democratic Party as the Yugoslav Wars and the 2011 military intervention in Libya, while opposing wars supported by the U.S. Republican Party such as the wars in Iraq.